Shad47486/web-scraping/README.md

 # web-scraping

-# Create a new github repo called 'web-scraping' done

 # Using BS4, find at least 2 websites that you want to scrap data from - provide that code within a .py file

 # In the code, for each website - create at least one dataframe that has structured data